MikeGekko/playwright-ts/README.md

 ## DOTENV
 **WARNING!!!
 This is only for example, do not add your sensitive data to the README file**

-Add .env file into the root directory and fill the next strings
+Create .env file into the root directory and fill the next strings
 ```
 URL="https://www.saucedemo.com/"
 STANDARD_USER="standard_user"